-In collaboration with Vancouver Technical High School, SARAVYC researchers, led by Dr. Sheila Marshall are evaluating their School Wellness Initiative.
+In collaboration with Vancouver Technical High School, SARAVYC researchers, led by Dr. Sheila Marshall, evaluated their School Wellness Initiative.
 A Steering committee (called WIN) was created by the school and guides the project.
 WIN, the administration, students, teachers, and counselors were consulted about what wellness means for their school.
 A survey was constructed from consultations and administered as a baseline estimate of well-being in 2014.
 The baseline survey information has informed what the school community wants to target to improve wellness.
-Each year, during the 5 year initiative, SARAVYC surveyed school students to measure changes and visited classrooms to report initial findings to the students.
+Each year, during the 5-year initiative, SARAVYC surveyed school students to measure changes and visited classrooms to report initial findings to the students.
 In between yearly survey administration, the research team carried out observations of the school community and efforts to implement wellness initiatives.
-The team is currently analyzing the results in preparation for publication in peer reviewed journals.

 The project has received media attention: